Great Bulmoor Farm caerleon

 The oldest farm in Monmouthshire

 The farm held a special magic for us, nestled beside the legendary Bulmoor Lido, a place of endless summer fun.
 We remember it as a large and fascinating place, complete with a cider press, orchard, and farm animals.
 However, as children, we were unaware of its deeper history.
 We had no idea that a Roman graveyard lay hidden within the orchard or that Uncle Phil unearthed Roman artifacts with almost every dig of his fields.
 Researching this page has been an enlightening journey into the farm’s rich past.
-We have opted to use the spelling Bulmoor but many variations exist including Bull More, Bullmore and Bullmoor.
+We have opted to use the spelling Bulmoor for the farm, but many variations exist including Bull More, Bullmore and Bullmoor.

 A Historic Farm